 Google, meanwhile, already makes $200 billion a year from ads.
 They don't need to monetize Gemini this way.
 They can afford to let it be a loss leader that keeps people in the Google ecosystem.
 They're playing a different game.

 The real question is where the money goes.
 If ads subsidize free access for students and researchers who can't afford subscriptions, that's defensible.
-If they're covering OpenAI's burn rate while Sam Altman pitches investors on $7 trillion data centers, that's a different story.
+If they're covering OpenAI's burn rate while pitches investors on $7 trillion data centers, that's a different story.